 3. WHY does this issue or topic need to change?
+How does it impact society, others, the Big Picture?

 To Kill a Mockingbird Character Rant Brainstorm

 4. Think of someone who might hold the OPPOSITE view on this issue or topic.
 How might they defend their viewpoint?
 (For example, Perhaps other people might suggest that I put a trash can or keep a trash bag in my car so they have somewhere to throw their trash away.